 Some rules of the road apply not to motorists but to pedestrians.
 "Jaywalking" refers to violating pedestrian traffic laws, most often by crossing a street illegally.
-While jaywalking is a low level offense, it can draw fines in most if not all jurisdictions.
+While jaywalking is a low-level offense, it can draw fines in most jurisdictions.

 States define jaywalking differently.
-Jaywalking laws, typically enacted as pedestrian regulations within a states traffic laws, cover a wide variety of behavior.
-Local jurisdictions often enact jaywalking laws which are more stringent than state laws.
+Jaywalking laws, typically enacted as pedestrian regulations within a state's traffic laws, cover various behaviors.

 What Do Jaywalking Laws Prohibit?

 Jaywalking laws require that pedestrians obey traffic control signals unless otherwise instructed by law enforcement.
-For example, beginning to cross the street at an intersection with a Don't Walk sign flashing would violate jaywalking laws.
+For example, crossing an intersection with a Do Not Walk signal flashing would violate jaywalking laws.
 This is true even if you do not see any oncoming traffic at the cross streets where you are waiting.

-Some state and local laws allow pedestrians to cross certain streets outside of a crosswalk, but require pedestrians to yield to any vehicles when doing so.
-Generally, pedestrian traffic rules require that pedestrians yield to motorists any time they are outside of a crosswalk.
+Some laws allow pedestrians to cross certain streets outside a crosswalk but require them to practice due care and yield to any motor vehicles.
+Generally, pedestrian traffic rules require that pedestrians yield to cars any time they are outside of a crosswalk.

 Many jaywalking laws forbid walking in the street when a sidewalk is available.
-Disregarding signs or barricades put up to guide pedestrians also constitutes jaywalking.
+Disregarding signs or barricades put up to guide pedestrians is also considered jaywalking.

 Penalties for Jaywalking

-In lawsuits arising from injuries to a pedestrian, defendants often claim that the negligence of the pedestrian caused or at least contributed to the accident.
-Evidence that a pedestrian plaintiff was jaywalking may be presented by the defense to prove contributory or comparative negligence meaning the plaintiff, at least in part, caused his or her injury.
-This can limit or prevent the plaintiff from recovering for injuries through a lawsuit.
+In lawsuits arising from injuries to a pedestrian, defendants often claim that the negligence of the pedestrian caused or at least contributed to the pedestrian accident.